lallaw8809/C-/advancedC#/README.md

 `class.cs` Sample code to show taht how to use the nullable in c#.

 ## Delegate
 It is function callback/pointer to functions in c#.
-There are three step is involved in Delegae.
-- Declare a delegate
-- Set a target method
-- Invoke a delegate
 ```sh
 Syntex
 [access modifier] delegate [return type] [delegate name]([parameter list])